 Once the residence and office of the commander of the British Forces in Hong Kong, Flagstaff House now houses a different segment of history.
 As a branch of the Hong Kong Museum of Art, it displays a collection of antique Chinese teaware behind the white painted facade of colonial Hong Kong.
 This includes the world's oldest known surviving teapot.

-After looking at the things, it’s time for a taste as the Lock Cha Tea House next door.
-Sat at the heart of Admiralty, this is hardly an off the beaten track recommendation, but with its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.
+After looking at the things, it's time for a taste as the Lock Cha Tea House next door.
+Sat at the heart of Admiralty, its carved wooden screens, blue-spattered porcelain and faded wall calligraphy Lok Cha brings authentic Cantonese tea traditions back to life.

 Up on the 49th floor at Cafe Gray Deluxe, sip martinis and watch the taxis zip between ice-lit skyscrapers far, far below.
 Dining is even better, here, and it's a cultural necessity to check out the white chocolate pannacotta with a cranberry compote.
 Ahem.

 It's easy to forget you came here to eat when you can spend hours sipping martinis and watching taxis zip between the ice-lit skyscrapers far, far below.
 That would be a mistake, though, since masterchef Gray Kunz’s approach to the menu has made the food here into a Hong Kong institution.
 I loved the baked Alaskan halibut “en papillote” not to mention the white chocolate pannacotta with a cranberry compote.
 And can I mention again?
 The view of the city is spectacular.